How Can Swans Fly?

 Can Swans Fly

-Swans are classy both on land and in the water, but they can fly rather well as well.
-These majestic birds have wingspans which allow them to soar through the skies.
+Swans are classy birds that live both on land and in the water but they can fly rather well as well.
+These amazing birds have wingspans which allow them to fly through the skies.
 They rush over the sea while strongly beating their wings during their dangerous release.
 Swans migrate by flying great distances and using their flight skills to their advantage.
 Learn more about the graceful but powerful flight of swans!

 How Much Far Can Swans Fly?

-Swans are amazing birds of migration that real explore the skies.
-Their v shaped features are not only look good but also help with energy saving and drag reducing.
+Swans are amazing birds of migration that real explore the skies can fly about 9500-1000 miles.
+Their v shaped features are not only look good but also help with energy saving and also reduce the drag force.
 Swans are extremely quick birds, reaching speeds of up to 100 miles per hour which makes their long distance flying appear simple.
-Swans exhibit an amazing combination of grace and strength whether they are migrating south for the winter or returning to their breeding areas in the north.
+Swans show an amazing combination of grace and strength whether they are migrating south for the winter or returning to their breeding areas in the north.
 Their flights display not just their physical strength but also the class of their perfectly timed cross continental trip.

 Tundra Swans gather in autumnal flocks sometimes up to one hundred in preparation for their yearly southward trip.
 These amazing trips take around 4,000 miles to complete each way.
 Tundra Swans use their characteristic V shaped formation to help them locate and save energy during their lengthy flight.
 They may soar as high as 26,000 feet which is an unbelievable height.
 Some swans have been known to reach speeds of up to 100 miles per hour which is equally amazing.
 This amazing journey shows their tenacity and the amazing lengths they go to locate proper wintering sites.